mortenbroesby/mortenbroesby/README.md

-# 👋 Hey there!
-I'm Morten 👋
+# 👋 Hey there! - I'm Morten 👋

-I was born in Denmark - I currently live in the Netherlands.
+I was born in Denmark - and I currently live in the Netherlands.

 Let's get in touch :)